arokettu/php-uuid/docs/nodes.rst

 Factories:

 ``StaticNode::fromBytes()``
-    to generate a node ID from and 6 bytes ``StaticNode::fromHex()``
+    to generate a node ID from any 6 bytes ``StaticNode::fromHex()``
     to generate a node ID from data in hex form (12 digits) ``StaticNode::random()``